yeon-kyu/HoldableSwipeHandler/README.md

 swipeHelper.apply {
-  setBackgroundColor("#000000") // not necessary. default value is pink color setFirstItemDrawable(ContextCompat.getDrawable(this, R.drawable.ic_check)!!) // not necessary. default value is a 'trash can' icon setFirstItemSideMarginDp(20) // not necessary. default value is 18. (in dip unit) }
+  setBackgroundColor("#000000") // not necessary. default value is pink color setFirstItemDrawable(ContextCompat.getDrawable(context, R.drawable.ic_check)!!) // not necessary. default value is a 'trash can' icon setFirstItemSideMarginDp(20) // not necessary. default value is 18. (in dip unit) }